mustafasaifee42/VR-Viz/README.md

 title.fontSize|int|Defined the font size for title for the axis. __Required.__ _Currently this feature is not available._ title.color|string|Defined the color for title for the axis. __Required.__ _Currently this feature is not available._ title.opacity|float|Defined the opacity for title for the axis. __Required.__ _Value must be between 0 and 1.
-Currently this feature is not available._ tick|object|Defined the ticks for the axis. __Required.__ tick.noOfTicks|int|Defined the no. of tick for the axis. __Required.__ _No. of ticks are only applicable for `linear` scale._ tick.size|float|Defined the font size for ticks for the axis. __Required.__
+Currently this feature is not available._ title.billboarding|bool|Defines if the text always face the camera. __Not Required.
+Default value:false.__ _If the value is change to true `title.rotation` is ignored._ tick|object|Defined the ticks for the axis. __Required.__ tick.noOfTicks|int|Defined the no. of tick for the axis. __Required.__ _No. of ticks are only applicable for `linear` scale._ tick.size|float|Defined the font size for ticks for the axis. __Required.__